 Credit: Web Genealogist

-This feature was made available in 2013, however you will need to register your details in order to start using Family Tree.
+This feature was made available in 2013, however, you will need to register your details to start using Family Tree.

 With this Family Tree feature you will be able to add your ancestors as well as their details such as where they were born, where they married, died, their occupations, and any other such details.